Questions to ask about company culture can help you gain a better understanding of the values, beliefs, and practices that shape an organization.

 - How do the managers motivate the team if they have failed to achieve any targets?

 - Does the organization have any flexible working arrangements?

 - What are the kinds of rewards offered to the employee for their exceptional contribution?

 - What are the recreational activities offered to the employees?

 Benefits of asking the right questions

-With QuestionPro Workforce you can gauge levels of employee engagement, employee productivity, etc. The platform is easy to use and account creation only takes a minute.
+With QuestionPro Workforce, you can level up your company culture and gauge levels of employee engagement, employee productivity, etc. The best part is the platform is easy to use, and account creation only takes a minute.

 Frequently Asking Questions (FAQ)

 Three potential questions to ask about a company are: (1) What are the opportunities for professional growth and career development?
 (2) What is the company’s approach to social responsibility?
 (3) What is the company culture like?